-The DLP230GP digital micromirror device (DMD) is a digitally controlled micro-opto-electromechanical system (MOEMS) spatial light modulator (SLM).
-When coupled to an appropriate optical system, the DLP230GP DMD displays a crisp and high-quality image or video.
-DLP230GP is part of the chipset comprising the DLP230GP DMD and DLPC3432 and DLPC3472 controller.
-This chipset is also supported by the DLPA2000, DLPA2005 or DLPA3000 PMIC/LED driver.
-The compact physical size of the DLP230GP is well-suited for portable equipment where small form factor and low power is important.
-The compact DLP230GP DMD coupled with the controller and PMIC/LED driver provides a complete system solution that enables small form factor, low power, and high image quality displays.
+The DLP230KP digital micromirror device (DMD) is a digitally controlled micro-opto-electromechanical system (MOEMS) spatial light modulator (SLM).
+When coupled to an appropriate optical system, the device DMD displays a crisp and high quality HD image or video.
+This chipset comprises this DMD and the DLPC3434 controller.
+The DLPA2000.
+DLPA2005, and DLPA3000 PMIC/LED drivers also support this chipset.
+The compact physical size of the device applies to portable equipment where high image quality, small form factor, and low power are important.

-Visit the getting started with TI DLP®PicoTM display technology page to learn how to get started with the DLP230GP DMD.
+Visit the Getting Started with ΤI DLP®PicoTM Display Technology page to learn more about DMD technology.

-The DLP230GP includes established resources to help the user accelerate the design cycle, which include production-ready optical modules, optical module manufacturers, and design houses.
+The DMD includes established resources to help the user accelerate the design cycle, which include production ready optical modules, optical modules manufacturers, and design houses.